-The paper is structured as follows: Section 2 gives a brief overview of the economic context of 1860s Norway.
-Section 3 presents the construction of the data.
-Section 4 presents the estimates for Norway as a whole.
+The new national estimates are presented in Section 4.
 Overall income inequality among men aged above 25 is found to be high, with a Gini coefficient of 0.546.
 There are substantial differences between rural and urban areas, with urban mean incomes 4.5 times higher than rural incomes on average, and an overall urban Gini coefficient nearly twice the rural Gini coefficient.
-There are also large difference between regions of the country and (as expected) between occupation groups.
+This directly supports Kuznets' assertion that inequality in rural areas was lower than in urban areas at the time of industrialization.
+There are also large differences between regions of the country and (as expected) between occupation groups.

 Section 5 presents Gini coefficient estimates at the municipal level, and describes associations between income inequality and various economic characteristics of the municipalities.
-Municipalities with higher mean income exhibit higher income inequality.
-The presence of factories is associated with higher inequality, as is closeness to cities, but the mode of agriculture also displays significant associations with income inequality.
+Evidence is found in support of the "subsistence income" relationship, as municipalities with higher mean income exhibit higher income inequality.
+Manufacturing, crop value and closeness to cities are found to be positively associated with income inequality, while the extent of pastoralism and fisheries are negatively associated with income inequality.
+However, only the food production modes show up as significant coefficient estimates in a joint framework.
 There is evidence that land inequality in 1838 (when land tax records were updated) is strongly associated with income inequality thirty years later.